zunda/heroku-buildpack-sh/README.md

 Place shell scripts to be run during deploy into the directory `./.buildpack-sh` and add execute flag: `chmod +x` to them.
+This buildpack runs `run-parts -v .buildpack-sh` to detect and execute them.

 ## License
 [MIT](LICENSE)